 She lives in Perth, close to Kings Park which is Perth’s iconic bushland park.
 Roz enjoys being a volunteer Guide at Kings Park, where she encourages and educates other guides and the public about the importance of fungi in the bushland.
 In winter, Perth’s fungi season, Roz can frequently be found leading others into the bushland to see some of the fungi species common in Kings Park.

 She loves bushwalking and exploring all over Australia and New Zealand looking for fungi, constantly learning more about our amazing Biodiversity, which she knows comprises at least 3 Fs: Fauna, Flora and Fungi!

 If you would like to hear more news, upcoming events and activities why not sign up for my Fun Functional Fungal Ecology Snippets.
 Or read past Snippets here.
-Please note * Sapphire & Roz have official and voluntary roles with Fungimap * and Royal Botanic Gardens Victoria (RBGV *), but FunFungiEcology activities are organised independently.
+Please note * Sapphire & Roz have official and voluntary roles with Fungimap * and Royal Botanic Gardens Victoria (RBGV *), but FunFungiEcology and Fungi4Land activities are organised independently.